KMCeasyas123/indigo/README.md

 ## What is This?
 The first project created through an open development collaboration among [Game Dev League](https://discordapp.com/invite/gamedev) members over the month of April.

+## About the game
+It will be a 2d top down advanture game where the player must overcome challenges on a series of floors as they climb the Ascension Tower.
+Primary gameplay consists of exploration, dialogue interaction and light puzzle solving.

 ## Process

 The direction of the game is decided by a democratic process among the members.
 Discussion will be in threaded form via [issues](https://github.com/GDL-Collaborators/indigo/issues).